ScottMcDermid/oblivion-planner/README.md

 | `CONTAINER_NAME` | Docker container name  |
 | `PORT`           | Port server listens to |

+## ⚖️ Legal & Transparency
+- **Trademarks:** “The Elder Scrolls” and “Oblivion” are trademarks of ZeniMax Media Inc. and/or Bethesda Softworks LLC.
+This planner is an unofficial fan project and is not endorsed by, affiliated with, or sponsored by those rights holders.
+- **Copyright:** Source code is released under the MIT License—see `LICENSE` for the full text.
+Please ensure any contributed assets (text, imagery, data) are original or properly licensed so they can be redistributed under the project’s terms.
+- **Community Transparency:** Issues, pull requests, and discussions are public.
+By contributing you agree that project maintainers may reference your contributions in release notes or community updates.
+We do not collect or store personal data beyond what GitHub or your chosen communication channel provides.

 ## 🆘 Need Help?
 - 🐛 Found a bug or have feedback?
 Open an issue or start a discussion.
 - 💡 Ideas for new features?
 PRs are welcome!